austinarbor/version-catalog-generator/README.md

             // providing your own algorithm below. check the javadoc for more
             // information
             versionNameGenerator = GeneratorConfig.DEFAULT_VERSION_NAME_GENERATOR

+            // you can optionally override version properties from the BOM you are
+            // generating a catalog for. for example, if spring-boot-dependencies
+            // specifies jackson 2.15.3 but you want to use 2.16.1 instead, you can
+            // override the version property in their BOM propertyOverrides = mapOf("jackson-bom.version" to "2.16.1")

             // you can optionally provide regex patterns to exclude dependencies
             // by their group or name